Ishamirdula/ColonySurvivalPrototype/README.md

 ## AI Tools Used

-ChatGPT and Claude was used as a development assistant for understanding the task, planning the architecture, reviewing C# code, designing unit tests, and preparing documentation.
+ChatGPT and Claude were used as a development assistant for understanding the task, planning the architecture, reviewing C# code, designing unit tests, and preparing documentation.

 The Unity project setup, scene configuration, integration, testing, and final implementation decisions were completed and verified by me.